sydneyjiang00-source/usersurvey-dashboard-demo/README.md

 explorable visual report.

 > This is a portfolio demo built with **synthetic data** for a **fictional product**.
-> The real version was built on actual survey data during a marketing internship.
+> The real version was built on actual survey data during a business analytics internship.

 ## What it does
 - Cleans and normalizes messy survey data (merging inconsistent free-text answers,